m3harper/cfg-pizza/README.md

-# cfg-
+# cfg-pizza

-An iteractive pizza app that allows user to create their own or use randomizer function
+An iteractive pizza app that allows user to create their own pizza or use randomizer function